You are here:

 Section 33(b)(2)(F) directs the Agency to reject any application submitted without the required registration service fee.
 A portion of the fee, 25%, is non-refundable once an application is submitted per section 33(b)(2)(G), even if it is rejected.
 If any fee is unpaid 30 days after the fee is due, it shall be treated as a claim of the U.S. government subject to subchapter II of chapter 37 of title 31, United States Code.

 A certification of payment should be the first page of the submission or application and precede a cover letter or fee waiver or reduction request to enable the Agency to match a payment with an application.
-Credit card or wire transfer payments can be made using the Department of Treasury’s pay.gov system, which provides an acknowledgement of payment.
+Credit or debit card, PayPal, Dwolla or wire transfer payments (ACH) can be made using the Department of Treasury’s pay.gov system, which provides an acknowledgement of payment.
 Credit card payments will only be accepted on amounts not greater than $24,999.
 PayPal or Dwolla payments will only be accepted on amounts not greater than $10,000.
 Wire transfer payments (ACH) will be accepted in any amount.
 Please note that checks will not be accepted after October 1, 2015.

 Once the Agency receives an application covered by PRIA 3, the Agency assigns it a fee category and fee.
 If the Agency has not received the appropriate payment, the Agency invoices the applicant for the unpaid portion, typically within 48-72 hours of receipt of an application.
 During an in-depth review of the application, the Agency may determine that the application belongs to a different fee category and if fees are due, will invoice the applicant for any difference owed.
 The invoice will contain payment instructions.
 In the case of an overpayment, the Agency will provide a refund for the overpaid amount.
 If upon receiving an invoice, an applicant disagrees with the PRIA 3 fee category or amount, it should not pay the fee and contact the appropriate Registration Ombudsman to discuss the situation.
 The phone number of the Registration Ombudsman will be included in the invoice.